Estimator: Example

+We verify the relation between the mean square error, the variance and the bias.
+Below are illustrated the quantified properties of the estimation of the probability distribution mean, taking $\mu=0$, $\sigma=1$ and $b=1/2$.

 Behavioral properties

 Consistency

-A consistent sequence of estimators is a sequence of estimators that converge in probability to the quantity being estimated as the index (usually the sample size) grows without bound.
+A consistent estimator is an estimator whose sequence of estimates converge in probability to the quantity being estimated as the index (usually the sample size) grows without bound.
 In other words, increasing the sample size increases the probability of the estimator being close to the population parameter.